 Improving and maintaining the regional freight systems

-Support and work with our jurisdictional partners in obtaining grant funding that enhances freight corridors that improve the competitiveness of port properties, benefits the local community and improves safety, including the Interstate 5/Port of Tacoma Road Interchange Phase 2 project.
+Support and work with our jurisdictional partners in obtaining grant funding that enhances freight corridors that improve the competitiveness of port properties, benefits the local community and improves safety, including the Interstate 5/Port of Tacoma Road Interchange Phase 2 project, Fishing Wars Memorial Bridge, and Port and Tacoma Harbor (PATH) improvement projects.
 Work with local jurisdictions to coordinate and communicate infrastructure projects to minimize freight and workforce commute impacts.